Sevel Argentina: History

 The opening of imports in 1991 allowed Sevel to market in Argentina Alfa Romeo and Citroën vehicles.
 In 1992, Mauricio Macri was appointed as vice-president of the company, then being president from 1994 to 1995 before becoming a football executive as president of Boca Juniors in 1996.

 Sevel, the Socma Group's centerpiece at the time, initially benefitted from the boom touched off by Economy Minister Domingo Cavallo's Convertibility Plan in 1991, seeing its auto sales grow from 30,000 in 1990 to 200,000 in 1994.
 The local auto industry was hit hard, however, by the Mexican peso crisis.
 A fall in sales to 130,000 led the company to divest itself of the Fiat licence in 1996, and Sevel revenues fell by nearly half, to US$1.1 billion.

 The Argentine economic crisis that began in 1994 affected the automotive production among other sectors.
 In 1996 Sevel Argentina separated from Fiat S.p.A.
 As Fiat's Argentine operations gradually became autonomous, Sevel moved their entire production to their El Palomar plant.
 In 1998, Grupo SOCMA sold its block of shares to PSA Group which took over production of Peugeot and Citroën vehicles under the name of "Peugeot-Citroën de Argentina".

-Sevel was eventually liquidated, rescinding its Peugeot licence in March 2000, well into the Argentine economic crisis, and the Socma Group's global revenues fell from US$4.5 billion in 1994 to US$2 billion in 2001.
+Sevel was eventually liquidated, rescinding its Peugeot licence in March 2000, well into the 1998–2002 Argentine great depression, and the Socma Group's global revenues fell from US$4.5 billion in 1994 to US$2 billion in 2001.
 Following Sevel's liquidation, Macri was convicted of customs duty evasion relating to an auto export-import scheme via neighboring Uruguay.